Prograf-UFF/ConformalLayers/README.md

 python setup.py install
 ```

 But the Minkowski Engine may need some special libraries like MKL or OpenBLAS.
 See its [Quick Start Tutorial](https://nvidia.github.io/MinkowskiEngine/quick_start.html) for details.
 Also, make sure that Minkowski Engine is not using the `CPU_ONLY` build set!
-That happens when you have installed the CPU version of PyTorch.
+It happens when you have installed the CPU version of PyTorch.
+So, first you have to install the [CUDA Toolkit/SDK](https://developer.nvidia.com/cuda-zone) and [PyTorch with CUDA](https://pytorch.org/get-started/locally) according to your computer platform.

 ### Docker